stanlylau/peoplemaking/chapter-1-introduction.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;No matter where a surgeon studies medicine, he can operate on any human being anywhere in the world, because the internal organs and the limbs will be in relatively the same place.
 Through my work with families, troubled and nurturing, in most of the continents of the world, I have learned that families everywhere deal with the same issues.
 In all families.

-Every person has a feeling of worth, positive or negative; the question is,
+_Every person has a feeling of worth, positive or negative;_ the question is,

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Which is it?

-Every person communicates; the question is,
+_Every person communicates;_ the question is,

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;How, and what happens as a result?

-Every person follows rules; the question is,
+_Every person follows rules;_ the question is,

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;What kind, and how well do they work for her, or him?

-Every person is linked to society; the question is,
+_Every person is linked to society;_ the question is,

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In what way, and what are the results?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;These things are true whether the family is a natural one, in which the man and woman who sired and conceived the child continue to care for that child until the child is grown; a one-parent family, in which one parent leaves the family by death, divorce, or desertion, and all of the parenting is done by the remaining parent; a blended family, whose children are parented by step-, adoptive, foster, or gay parents; or an institutional family, in which groups of adults rear groups of children, as in institutions, communes, or extended families.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;These things are true whether the family is a natural one, in which the man and woman who sired and conceived the child continue to care for that child until the child is grown; a _one-parent_ family, in which one parent leaves the family by death, divorce, or desertion, and all of the parenting is done by the remaining parent; a _blended_ family, whose children are parented by step-, adoptive, foster, or gay parents; or an _institutional_ family, in which groups of adults rear groups of children, as in institutions, communes, or extended families.
 Today, children are being brought up in many configurations.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each of these family forms has its own special problems and possibilities, and we will return to them later.
-Basically, the same forces will be at work in all of them: self-worth, communication, rules and links to society.
+Basically, the same forces will be at work in all of them: _self-worth_, _communication_, _rules_ and _links to society_.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This book will help you discover how these elements operate in your own family and point to some new directions you can take to change.
 Think of my words as the voice of someone who has accumulated experience from sharing the happiness and sorrow, the hurt and anger, and the love, of many families, including my own.